-- Rapid iteration. - Barely sufficient implementation, in other words, doing just enough to move on - Always having something that works, even if It's a paper mockup and fakes the functionality - User research at every step - Interdisciplinary collaboration from the start - High adaptability, if our ideas are wrong, we move on and have other ideas
+- Rapid iteration.
+We typically work on one-week cycles when sketching - Barely sufficient implementation, in other words, doing just enough to move on - Always having something that works, even if It's a paper mockup and fakes the functionality - User research at every step - Interdisciplinary collaboration from the start - High adaptability, if our ideas are wrong, we move on and have other ideas

 The first sketching technique we use is hacking.
 Which is kind of like using tracing paper, but with hardware.
 We take existing technology and attempt to extend its capabilities to see where things can go.
 What's possible?
-That's Tod, my business partner, on the left at Maker Faire last year with a Roomba that's been hacked to be a giant plotter.
+That's Tod, my business partner, on the left at Maker Faire last year.
+Our early hacking experiments led him to write a book about how to hack Roombas to make them draw, play music, work as giant computer mice, etc.